OPS-E2E-PPE/VBA-Docs/access/Concepts/Miscellaneous/the-microsoft-access-database-engine-could-not-find-the-object-namemake-sure-the.md

 keywords: jeterr40.chm5003011
 f1_keywords:
 - jeterr40.chm5003011
-ms.prod: access
 ms.assetid: 56b9d9fd-a1bc-61d0-1ca1-0dcb7a288206
 ms.date: 06/08/2017
-localization_priority: Priority
+ms.localizationpriority: medium
 ---

-# The Microsoft Access database engine could not find the object <name>.
+# The Microsoft Access database engine could not find the object \<name\>.
 Make sure the object exists and that you spell its name and the path name correctly.
 (Error 3011)